Special flow equation and GKP-Witten relation: Discussion

 In addition it is not difficult to reproduce the the GKP-Witten relation \cite{Gubser:1998bc,Witten:1998qj} by coupling the field $\chi(X)$ to a sufficiently small source field $J(y)$ and integrating all over the space: \be \chi_J(X) = \sum_{a=1}^N\bra0 \sigma^a(x;\eta)^2 \int d^dy J(y) S(y)\ket0. \ee Then by using \eqref{eq:bulk2bdr} the asymptotic behavior of the field $\chi_J(X)$ at the boundary is given by $\chi_J(X) \to z^{\Delta_S} \aver{S(x)}_J, $ up to an overall constant, where $\aver{S(x)}_J = \aver{S(x) e^{\int d^dy J(y)S(y)}} \sim \int d^dy J(y)\aver{S(x) S(y)}$.

-\section{4.
-Discussion}
+\section{Discussion}

 We emphasize that there are conceptual differences between the flow method and the standard bulk reconstruction.
 (See \cite{Terashima:2017gmc} for a different point of view on the standard bulk reconstruction.)
-Although both methods employ formally the same smearing function to construct the bulk field from the boundary field, they are in fact complementary to each other. (i) The smearing in the flow method is applied to the elementary non-singlet field $\varphi^a$ in the Euclidean path integral, while the bulk reconstruction gives a relation between boundary and bulk free local singlet quantum operators with Lorentzian signature. (ii) In the bulk reconstruction, the boundary CFT primary field must have a conformal dimension larger than $d-1$.
+Although both methods employ formally the same smearing function to construct the bulk field from the boundary field, they are in fact complementary to each other.

+(i) The smearing in the flow method is applied to the elementary non-singlet field $\varphi^a$ in the Euclidean path integral, while the bulk reconstruction gives a relation between boundary and bulk free local singlet quantum operators with Lorentzian signature.

+(ii) In the bulk reconstruction, the boundary CFT primary field must have a conformal dimension larger than $d-1$.
 (This constraint can be loosened but then the formula needs to be modified{\cite{Aoki:2021ekk,bhowmick2017bulk}}.)
+On the other hand, $\varphi^a$ in the flow equation must have $\Delta \le d/2$.
+This range of $\Delta$ may be especially important for the application of the method to the study of the AdS dual of the large $N$ critical (or even free) $O(N)$ model in 3 dimensions \cite{Klebanov:2002ja}.
+The conformal weight of the basic $O(N)$ field is $\Delta=1/2$ (in the free case).

-On the other hand, $\varphi^a$ in the flow equation must have $\Delta \le d/2$. (iii) The VEV of the metric field realizes an emergent bulk AdS geometry from the CFT in the flow method.
+(iii) The VEV of the metric field realizes an emergent bulk AdS geometry from the CFT in the flow method.
 On the other hand, the existence of a background AdS spacetime is assumed from the beginning in the bulk reconstruction.

 The smeared and normalized field $\sigma^a$ generates not only the bulk geometry but also other degrees of freedom as composite singlet fields in the bulk, similarly to QCD where all hadrons are made of quarks.
 In the bulk construction by the flow method, the constraint \eqref{eq:constraint} imposed by the symmetry is more fundamental than the metric, which is secondary and is fixed by the constraint.
 The symmetry and its constraint hold at the fully quantized level and at all orders in the large $N$ expansion.